-- Newton's Laws still apply: in addition to force of gravity, have force of air drag, R. - So acceleration = Net Force/mass is less than in vacuum, since
+- Newton's Laws still apply: in addition to force of gravity, have force of air drag, R - due to air molecules bouncing off surface of object, slowing it down - So acceleration = Net Force/mass is less than in vacuum, since

-'''

-Fnet = weight (down) - air drag (up)

-= mg - R
+Fnet = weight (down) - air drag (up) = mg - R

-'''

-- R depends on - the frontal area of the falling object the amount of air the object must "plow" - (ii) the speed of the falling object the faster, the more air molecules encountered each second
+- R depends on - (i) the frontal area of the falling object the amount of air the object must "plow" at each instant

+(ii) the speed of the falling object - the faster, the more air molecules encountered each second

-- So the air drag force on an object dropped from rest starts at zero, and then increases as object accelerates downward -- until terminal speed (see shortly) - · Our paper and book demo -
+• So the air drag force on an object dropped from rest starts at zero, and then increases as object accelerates downward -- until terminal speed (see shortly) at which R = mg.

+• Our paper and book demo -

-Both had about the same frontal area, but since the weight of the paper < weight of book, the (increasing) air drag soon cancels the downward acting weight, sooner for the paper since it weighs less.
+Both had about the same frontal area, but since the weight of the paper < weight of book, the (increasing) air drag R soon cancels the downward acting weight, sooner for the paper since it weighs less.